MSP EBITDA Margins: Why 15% Is Good and 20% Changes the Conversation

 If you're 12-24 months from a potential exit, margin quality is one of the highest-return areas to focus on.

 Get a clear picture of your real margins.
 Calculate service gross margin, not just overall gross margin.
-If you're below 50% on services, identify whether the issue is pricing, utilization, or cost structure.
-Each has different remedies and timelines.
+If you're below 50% on services, figure out whether the issue is pricing, utilization, or cost structure, because each has different remedies and timelines.

 Benchmark revenue per technical employee.
 If you're below $200K, evaluate whether you're overstaffed, underpricing, or both.

 Audit your tech stack for redundancy.
-Every unnecessary tool subscription directly reduces margins.
-Consolidation can yield surprisingly fast improvements.
+Every unnecessary tool subscription directly reduces margins, and consolidation can yield surprisingly fast improvements.

 Normalize owner compensation now.
-If you're underpaying yourself to inflate EBITDA, buyers will adjust for it during diligence.
+If you're underpaying yourself to inflate EBITDA, buyers will adjust for it during diligence anyway.

 Consider a sell-side QoE 6-12 months before going to market.
-The investment is small relative to the valuation impact, and the process forces you to address exactly the financial issues buyers will find anyway.
+The investment is small relative to the valuation impact, and the process forces you to address exactly the financial issues buyers will find.

 None of this is quick, which is exactly the point.
 The founders who achieve premium multiples are the ones who started optimizing these metrics well before they were ready to have buyer conversations.